-- A consideration of financial and administrative impact on Home Forward; - Rent burden on tenants participating in the Housing Choice Voucher program; - · Impact on participating landlords; and - Other compelling situations which may include the declaration of a state of emergency.
+- A consideration of financial and administrative impact on Home Forward; - Rent burden on tenants participating in the Housing Choice Voucher program; - Impact on participating landlords; and - Other compelling situations which may include the declaration of a state of emergency.

-Authority to implement this approach derives from Attachment C to the HUD-Home Forward MTW Agreement, Section D(2)(b): "The Agency is authorized to determine contract rents and increases..."; and Attachment D to the HUD-Home Forward MTW Agreement, Sections B(2) and D(1).
+Authority to implement this approach derives from SectionD(2)(e) of Attachment C to the HUD-Home Forward MTW Agreement.
+Section D(2)(e): "The Agency is authorized to implement alternative review and/or approval procedures for rent increases."